IntersectMBO/cardano-coin-selection/information/specification.md

 In general, coin selection algorithms are agnostic to the type of references used to identify unspent outputs from previous transactions.
-Any type may be used, so long as the set of possible references is well-ordered.
+Any type may be used, so long as the set of possible references is totally-ordered.

 In practice however, the type of each unique reference **_u_** is equivalent to the type of a [transaction input](#transaction-input), as transaction inputs